iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.0.1/report.md

 > Please add an "off" button.
 I shouldn't have to keep the app running while I'm sleeping or just sitting at home.
 Turning off bluetooth is not an "off" button since this app isn't the only thing that people use bluetooth for.
 I don't mind the battery drain since it's a useful app and I think the battery drain, when I want to use the app, is worth it.
 Would rate 5 stars if you had an off button.<br> :date: __2020-05-10 22:42:27__

-> No experience.
-Just hope it works, it will kill me if I get it with my health issues<br> :date: __2020-05-09 06:18:52__

-> Used 50% if the battery on my S9 in half a day and I never left the house.
-Good idea but bad implementation.
-Uninstalled.<br> :date: __2020-05-08 23:50:50__

-> Keeps resizing my phone wallpaper.
-Never had this issue till I downloaded this app.<br> :date: __2020-05-08 18:32:34__

-> OK.
-But it should record any time you're within 2m of another.
-Not just waiting for 15 minutes.
-Only takes a second to catch the virus.<br> :date: __2020-05-08 00:15:20__

-> Finally got it loaded.
-The app requires Android 8+ to run so I had to go to my play phone, Copy an image of TWRP to it, Copy an open source zip of Android 10 to it, copy a zip of Opengapps to it, flash the recovery with TWRP, use TWRP recovery to wipe the phone and flash Android 10 and the basic Google apps, then configure the phone and install the app.
-I took two days to plan it rather than risk bricking the phone.
-Could they simply have ported to more revisions of Android?<br> :date: __2020-05-07 03:51:29__

 #### 2-star reviews